LOOSE-LIPS/loose-lips-2.0/src/routes/blog/fiesta-soundsystem-call-020-bait-tune-msk007-2/index.md

 banner:
   - imported/fiesta-soundsystem-call-020-bait-tune-msk007-2/image1094.jpeg
 description: >-
-  Fiesta Soundsystem &#8211; CALL 020-BAIT-TUNE [MSK007] by Fiesta Soundsystem I first heard Fiesta Soundsystem&rsquo;s music around a year ago: I had just played Denham Audio&rsquo;s &lsquo;Leighton Buzzin&rsquo;&rsquo; and LMajor&rsquo;s &lsquo;Engineer&rsquo; and my flatmate suggested that we listen to some similar tracks that his friend from university had been making.
+  Fiesta Soundsystem – CALL 020-BAIT-TUNE [MSK007] by Fiesta Soundsystem I first heard Fiesta Soundsystem’s music around a year ago: I had just played Denham Audio’s ‘Leighton Buzzin’’ and LMajor’s ‘Engineer’ and my flatmate suggested that we listen to some similar tracks that his friend from university had been making.
 Ever the sceptic when told by [...]Read More...
 published: true
 tags: review
 featured: false